Gary house fire leaves 2 dead, including 6-year-old girl

 GARY, Ind.
-(WLS) -- Two people, including a six-year-old girl, have died after a house fire in Gary Tuesday morning, fire officials said.
+(WLS) -- A six-year-old girl and her uncle have died in a house fire in Gary Tuesday morning, fire officials said.

 The fire broke out in the 500-block of Maryland Street at about 4:45 a.m. and firefighters already on call elsewhere rushed to the scene.